23gzepke/Readme-Generator/README.md

   ## Installation

-  Run npm install
+  Run npm install from the command line.

   ## Usage

-  Run node index.js
+  Run node index.js from the command line.

   ## License